gravity182/homeserver/Installation.md

 ## Folder Structure

-Here's an overview of a folder structure this chart dictates by default, meaning these paths are set in `values.template.yaml` and these paths are mentioned in all the service-specific sections below, but you're free to change the paths as you'd like:
+Here's an overview of a folder structure this chart follows by default:
 ```text
 data
 ├── torrents